madprops/airc/README.md

 `ur [thing]`: Shortcut to set a personality.

-`ur a monkey` would set the instructions to `Please respond as if you were a monkey`.
+`ur a monkey` would set the rules to `Please respond as if you were a monkey`.

 ---